 Lauren is looking for commercial and upmarket women’s fiction and some well-crafted and differentiated YA novels.
 She is also open to select science fiction, as well as high concept and literary fiction works.
 She appreciates great storytelling and is a "sucker" for outstanding writing and convincing characters.
 While primarily interested in fiction, she will consider nonfiction proposals.
 She is looking for #ownvoices stories, Feminist lit/#MeToo stories, and LGBTQIA+ authors in both fiction and nonfiction.
-Her goals is to "hold the mic" for authors to tell their stories and be a helpful support system.
+Her goal is to "hold the mic" for authors to tell their stories and be a helpful support system.
 Her message to querying authors: "Have fun with your pitch--if you're passionate about your story, I will be too!"

 PLEASE NOTE: Lauren is NOT looking for religious fiction, horror, fantasy, or political/military fiction.

 Lauren writes during her free time and has been published on various online platforms.
 She has attended many writing workshops and intensives, including the National Academy of Writing’s intensive at Cambridge University in the UK.

 Jordan Rosenfeld is the author of the novels Women in Red and Forged in Grace and six books on the craft of writing, including the brand new How to Write a Page Turner, the bestselling Make a Scene, Writing Deep Scenes (with Martha Alderson), Writing the Intimate Character, A Writer's Guide to Persistence, and Write Free: Attracting the Creative Life (with Rebecca Lawton).